Quramy/eslint-plugin-tutorial/guide/30_other_parsers/README.md

 ```

 What value the `parserOptions` accepts is defined by each parser.
-For example, `@eslint-typescript/parser`'s configurable values are listed up in https://github.com/eslint/typescript-eslint-parser .
+For example, `@eslint-typescript/parser` 's configurable values are listed up in https://github.com/eslint/typescript-eslint-parser .
-The `parser` / `parserOptions` values also should exists your team project's `.eslintrc`.
+The `parser` / `parserOptions` values also should exist at your team project's `.eslintrc`.

 If you forget to configure RuleTester's parser, `npm test` outputs parsing errors such as: